ray-ojel/SleepCycle/README.md

 ### Question 3: How is sleep quality affected by activity level (Steps)?

-**Hypothesis 3:** Sleep quality is increased by increasing activity level.
+**Hypothesis 3:** Sleep quality is improved by increasing activity level.

 **Conclusion 3:**